Pueblan Cuisine in Charming Tlaxcala

-Upon arrival at Casa Carmelita, you will be enjoying a fun and festive welcome cocktail hour in which you will enjoy light appetizers, drinks and the chance to meet and greet with both fellow vacationers and your hosts.
+Upon arrival at Casa Carmelita, you will be enjoying a fun and festive welcome, with a cocktail and the chance to meet and greet with both fellow vacationers and your hosts.
 You will have your choice of soft drinks, beer, wine or the classic Mexican drink: Margaritas.
-After you have had a chance to get settled, you will enjoy a classic “Pueblan” dinner prepared by Doña Estela which will set the tone for the type of cuisine you will learn to create in your hands-on cooking classes during your week in Mexico.
+Time to enjoy a classic “Pueblan” dinner prepared by Doña Estela which will set the tone for the type of cuisine you will learn to create in your hands-on cooking classes during your week in Mexico.
 You will discover secrets passed down through generations that create the unique flavors of this delightful region.

 Your tour to Tlaxcala is very comprehensive.
 Not only is your transportation from Mexico City International Airport (or Puebla) to and from Tlaxcala included, but also all of your meals, all drinks (including wine, cocktails and soft drinks), all of your cooking classes each day, a market excursion and a history tour are included in your package.
 Enjoy a delicious breakfast each morning, then roll up your sleeves to work side-by-side with your host and culinary instructor as you prepare some of the most delicious meals found in all of Mexico.

 Enjoy fully bilingual culinary courses that span from the Pre-Hispanic era to the present day using family recipes from the kitchen of Chef Doña Eulogia Silva Castillo.
 Doña Castillo passed her traditional Mexican recipes on to her granddaughter Señora Estela Salas Silva, who will be sharing them with you.
 During your stay you will discover the richness of this region’s cuisine through your participation in four, multi-course cooking classes.
 All classes are fully hands-on and last approximately three hours each.
 Each lesson recounts the region’s history, concluding with a scrumptious multi-course meal.
-Aside from traditional dishes such as Almond Chicken, you will also learn recipes unique to Doña Castillo’s family, such as Chipotles in Conserva.
-All classes will take place in a large, home-style kitchen.
+Aside from traditional dishes such as Almond Chicken, you will also learn recipes unique to Doña Castillo’s family such as Chipotles in Conserva, Mole Poblano, Chiles en Nogada, along with many lesser-known exotic dishes.